Substra/substrafl/benchmark/camelyon/README.md

 ### Substra assets management

-In remote, one can chose to reuse some assets by passing their keys in the [keys.json](./substra_conf/keys.json), e.g.:
+In remote, one can choose to reuse some assets by passing their keys in the [keys.json](./substra_conf/keys.json), e.g.:

 ```json
 {